 The resulting low-Earth-orbit (LEO) constellations will not only bridge the digital divide by providing service to remote areas, but they also promise much lower latency than terrestrial fiber for long distance routes.
 Unlocking this potential is non-trivial: such constellations provide inherently variable connectivity which today’s Internet is ill-suited to accommodate.
-In fact, the use of the BGP protocol to integrate the satellite network in today's Internet unfortunately encounters several major challenges: (i) the highly dynamic nature of ground station to satellite links creates
+In fact, the use of the BGP protocol to integrate the satellite network in today's Internet unfortunately encounters several major challenges:

+The highly dynamic nature of ground station to satellite links creates

-scalability limitations for BGP, especially due to weather disruptions; (ii) during early phases of deployment, connectivity will fluctuate so often that slow routing convergence with BGP could make the partially deployed constellation unusable; (iii) the higher cost and lower bandwidth of satellite network links complicates their use for all data traffic, thus complicating the management of differentiated traffic.
+Scalability limitations for BGP, especially due to weather disruptions;

+During early phases of deployment, connectivity will fluctuate so often that slow routing convergence with BGP could make the partially deployed constellation unusable;

+The higher cost and lower bandwidth of satellite network links complicates their use for all data traffic, thus complicating the management of differentiated traffic.